shivannis/xandr-docs-public/xandr-docs/digital-platform-api/package-buyer-access-service.md

 ---
 title: Digital Platform API - Package Buyer Access Service
-description: Buyers can view and generate deals for sellers' packages through package buyer access service.
+description: Buyers can view and generate deals for sellers' packages through Package Buyer Access service.
 Packages are deals sellers are prepared to offer to buyers. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Package buyer access service
+# Digital Platform API - Package Buyer Access service

 This read-only service lets buyers view information about sellers' packages.
 A package is a deal that a seller is prepared to offer to any buyer.
 Buyers browse through available packages and then use the [Deal From Package Service](./deal-from-package-service.md) to generate deals for themselves.